 HAPPENCHANCE

-Performers travel between public spaces and corridors to wards, specialist units and even venture outside in the hospital grounds.
-We have work suitable for Children’s wards, Renal Units (Kidney Dialysis), Chemotherapy, Outpatient waiting areas – in fact our work can be performed anywhere.
+Performers travel between public spaces and corridors to wards, and specialist units - we can even venture outside on the hospital grounds.
+We have work suitable for Children’s wards, Renal Units (Kidney Dialysis), Chemotherapy, Stroke, General Wards and Outpatient waiting areas – in fact our work can be performed anywhere!

 Stan and the Spitfire